19 Best Souvenirs from Canada to Remember Your Trip By

 Want to know which Canadian souvenirs to look out for?
-Here are the best souvenirs from Canada to bring home for yourself and your loved ones for a taste of your travels.
+Here are the best ones to bring home for yourself and your loved ones for a taste of your travels.

 Friendly locals and gorgeous landscapes will forever be a driving factor for me when it comes to choosing travel destinations.
 Canada?
 This country has both in droves!

 But surely, after admiring the glacial lakes, deep forests, and beautiful cities; you want to bring home something that can commemorate your trip.
-Some souvenirs seem obvious – maple syrup, for one – but there are more souvenirs of Canada to look out for.
+Some souvenirs seem obvious – maple syrup, for one – but there are more souvenirs of Canada to look out for (especially if you like the humble maple leaf).

 1. Maple syrup